XENON1T/pax/README.rst

 If you do not want ROOT support, or have ROOT-related issues, you can leave out root and rootpy in the above command.
 Everything in pax, except of course ROOT I/O, will continue to work.
 You can also try root=6 for the newer version of ROOT.

-Note the command to install an old version of conda above: if you use the latest conda (as of October 2016) everything will appear to install, but you'll end up with a version of python where you can't import ROOT (so pax won't work).
+Note the command to install an old version of conda above: if you use the latest conda (as of October 2016) everything will appear to install, but you'll end up with a version of python where you can't import ROOT (so pax won't work if you need ROOT support).
 For more information, see https://github.com/remenska/root-conda-recipes/issues/6.

 Whenever you want to use `pax`, you have to run the following command to set it up your environment (containing all the dependencies)::